denten-books/plain-text/5-sign.md

 use of a horizontal switch capable of emitting a rapid succession of dots to one side of the action, and dashes to the other [@martin_telegraphic_1904;
 @boyd_telegraph-key_1916].
 A bug was said to "run away" when adjusted for too high of a speed.
-The Vibroplex keys would significantly alter the "fist," or the transmission style of the operator, allowing for speeds that approached 50 words per minute (and above, if not following the minimum signal length specifications) [@mcnicol_american_1913, 207;
+Vibroplex keys would greatly alter the "fist," or the transmission style of the operator, allowing for speeds that approached 50 words per minute (and above, if not following the minimum signal length specifications) [@mcnicol_american_1913, 207;
 @u.s._bureau_of_labor_statistics_displacement_1932; @halstead_genesis_1949].